-The vegetative resource refers to the physical components of an urban forest including but not limited to trees, plants, grasses, soils, and water.
+The vegetative resource refers to the physical components of an urban forest related to vegetative growth.
+These components include but are not limited to trees, plants, grasses, soils, and water.
 Managing these physical resources by monitoring criteria such as tree canopy cover, age structure, and species diversity will help plan for a healthy and resilient urban forest well into the future.
-This section covers the following measures:
+This section covers the following indicators:

 - Tree canopy distribution

-- · Species composition
+- Species composition

 - Age structure

 - Tree condition

-- · Tree values and benefits
+- Tree values and benefits

 Tree Canopy Distribution | Tree canopy is a simple measurement of an urban forest's spatial distribution.
 Canopy refers to a tree's aboveground layer of leaves, branches, and stems.
-When tree canopy density is high, we receive various benefits from trees such as cleaning our air, cooling our homes through shading, and providing habitat for wildlife.
+When tree canopy density is high, we receive various benefits.
+These benefits include cleaning our air, cooling our homes through shading, and providing habitat for wildlife.
 Monitoring tree canopy distribution is one way to measure the health of our urban forest over time and to ensure we continue receiving benefits.

 The percent of land covered by tree canopy provides a baseline indicator of an urban forest's extent, and is easily acquired with relatively little cost.
-Tree canopy covered an estimated 38% of Austin's land area (City of Austin's full purpose and 5 mile ETJ area) in 2010.
-Tree canopy has consistently decreased since the 1970's until 2010 as shown in Figure 2.5 on the next page.
+Tree canopy covers an estimated 31% of Austin's land area (City of Austin's full purpose and 5 mile ETJ area) and has consistently decreased since the 1970's as shown in Figure 2.5 on the next page.